poole/hyde/docs/8.0.0-beta.4/install.md

 `upgrade`
 : Contains only the files and folders needed for upgrading form an earlier version of Hydejack (6.0.0 or above).
   See the [Upgrade]{:.heading.flip-title} for more.

-`icon.psd`
-: A Photoshop template to help with generating the favicon, apple touch icon, etc.

-`sidebar-bg.psd`
-: A Photoshop template for blurred sidebar backgrounds.

 `*-to-v8.0.0-beta.4.diff`
 : There will be multiple fo these files, where `*` is a previous version.